ibm-cloud-docs/BlockStorage/index.md

 ### Endurance:
 <table>
-  <caption>Table 2 is showing the prices for Endurance Storage with monthly and hourly billing.</caption>
+  <caption>Table 2 is showing the prices for Endurance Storage for each tier with monthly and hourly billing options.</caption>
   <tr>
    <th>IOPS Tier</th>
    <th>0.25 IOPS/GB</th>